gim928/state-redux-store/README.md

 ## Description

 This app is an e-commerce platform that uses Redux to manage global state.
-The JavaScript library Redix was utilized to manage complex state in a large-scale React application.
+The JavaScript library Redux was utilized to manage complex state in a large-scale React application.

 ## Table of Contents